INTRODUCING BARBARA COLEMAN

 WHERE DO BUTTERFLIES GO AT NIGHT?

 In her article, Where Do Butterflies Go At Night?
 Barbara wrote this about those who live with chronic illness: “They have become so lonely that they reach out to God and He has indeed become their closest friend.
 Often their faith can encourage your faith as you see how they trust the Lord in the midst of severe pain and loss.”

 PAINTING HELPS HER COPE WITH CHRONIC PAIN

 Barbara is an artist, and though she set down her brushes when she entered ministry with her husband and raised their family, about ten years ago she sensed God’s call to pick up her brushes again, discovering comfort and great joy in her art (helping her cope with her chronic pain).
 Some of Barbara’s beautiful paintings have been turned into notecards which is fitting because Barbara also enjoys writing old-school #PenToPaper notes.
 Both her words and brush strokes are treasured gifts!

 THE WONDERFUL LAND OF AFFLICTION

-In addition to Where Do Butterflies Go At Night?, Barbara wrote an excellent allegory entitled: The Wonderful Land of Affliction, a story illustrating the transition from a healthy life with little thought about daily activities to a life lived with chronic illness, a glimpse into the challenges of life with daily pain and limitations.
+In addition to Where Do Butterflies Go At Night?, Barbara wrote an excellent allegory giving a glimpse into the challenges of life with daily pain and limitations entitled The Wonderful Land of Affliction, a story illustrating the transition from a healthy life with little thought about daily activities to a life lived with chronic illness.

 SERVING ONE ANOTHER IN LOVE

-Barbara is amazed that God uses her painting as an act of service for God’s Kingdom, yet isn’t that just like God to use our pain for His purpose?
+Barbara is amazed that God uses her painting as an act of service for God’s Kingdom.
+Isn’t that just like God to use our pain for His purpose?